Redocly/redocly-cli/docs/commands/eject.md

 ### Specify a project folder

-Use the `--project-dir` to run the command from a parent folder and eject components inside a specific project:
+Use the `--project-dir` to provide a path to the project where you want to eject a component:

 ```bash
 redocly eject component 'components/Search/SearchDialog.tsx' --project-dir='museum-docs'